Sklavit/pet_project/apps/streamlit_ds_chat/README_04_vertex_ai_codegen_streamlit.md

-For testing manager the following questions are used:
+For testing manager, the following questions are used:

 <q>How many unique fruits are there in the dataset?</q>
 <q>How many fruits likes each person?</q>